apisearch-io/search-ui/README.md

     - `top`: class name of the container that holds the title of the filter.
     - `itemsList`: class name of the filter items list.
     - `item`: class name of the filter item link.
+    - `active`: class name of the selected item link.
     - `showMoreContainer`: class of the "show more" button container.
  - `template`:
     - `top`: template string for the title of the filter list.